GeniusPilot2016/NeoBleeper/CONTRIBUTING.md

 ### Documentation
 Improving our documentation is one of the easiest ways to contribute!
 Feel free to add or update examples, clarify sections, or enhance overall readability.

+### BMM and NBPML File Contributions
+NeoBleeper supports legacy BMM (Bleeper Music Maker) and NBPML (NeoBleeper Project Markup Language) files.
+If you're contributing or working with these file types, ensure the following:
+- Validate that BMM files are parsed correctly and render as expected in NeoBleeper.
+- Test compatibility with both legacy formats and the current implementation.
+- For NBPML files, maintain adherence to the latest NeoBleeper Project Markup Language specifications.

+If you encounter any issues specific to these file formats, please follow the guidelines in the "Bug Reports" section.
+Feature requests for enhanced support for BMM and NBPML files are also welcome!

 ## Pull Request Process
 All submissions should be made via pull requests.
 Here’s the process: